bruhtus/pyv/readme.md

 #### Git Repo Name as Python Venv Name

-If you're to lazy to give a name to every python venv you created (like myself), then you can use the git repo name as your python venv.
+If you're to lazy to give a name to every python venv you created (like myself), then you can use the git repo name as your python venv name.

 #### Familiar Shell Command